Overview

 Funding

-The FAIR-BioRS guidelines where conceived while working on a project funded through a supplemental award from the National Institute of Allergy and Infectious Diseases (NIAID).
+The FAIR-BioRS guidelines were conceived while working on a project funded through a supplemental award from the National Institute of Allergy and Infectious Diseases (NIAID).
 Besides some initial effort through this project for the first few months, the development of the guidelines has been done without any support, through the sole will of the project members to make it easier for our peers wanting to develop and share FAIR software.

-Research Partners
+Research partners

 The FAIR-BioRS guidelines were developed in collaboration with Dr. Zicheng Hu (UCSF) and Dr. Hervé Ménager (Institut Pasteur, ELIXIR).